 Or maybe it’s nothing more than sour grapes written from the heart of what was once the economic engine of the nation.
 The tables have turned.
 Power has shifted.

 Not so fast there, bucko.
 There’s nothing radical going on here.
 It’s simply business as usual.
 What we’re witnessing from this long feared stable Conservative majority government is little more than a slightly bluer tinged Chrétienism.

 Take last week’s federal budget for example.
 Nothing out of the ordinary, no draconian hidden agenda.
 The new normal.
 Nothing to see here, folks.
 Everybody back to work.

 It is now taken as a simple matter of fact, plain as the nose on your face that government deficits and debt are due to excessive spending.
 On bailouts and stimulus spending during the global economic crisis.
 On pensions and other outrageous luxuries afforded to those not willing to do an honest day’s work in the private sector.
 We are all now true believers in the Rob Ford maxim that governments have a spending not a revenue problem despite all evidence to the contrary here in Toronto.

 Buying into that mantra, Dalton McGuinty’s Liberal government in Ontario instructs Don Drummond not to even consider new taxes as a way of helping to alleviate the provincial deficit.
 This is a spending problem, remember?
-Tell us how to spend less not how to generate more revenue.

 The flip side of this leap of faith, this embrace of the Alberta way, is that low taxes, cutting taxes creates a robust economy.
 It’s that simple, people.
 Although the Ontario government in its recent budget put off further corporate tax cuts, it was seen as a concession, a sop to keep the NDP happy rather than an admission that having slashed the rate over the last few years has generated little economic benefits to anyone but those businesses now paying less tax.